-When CPU Activation Interim Permit is enabled, the number of CPU Activations for all CPU core resources of a physical partition (PPAR) is temporarily assigned to the PPAR.
-This enables you to use the CPU core resources within the effective period until CPU Activation keys are purchased, received and registered in the system.
+When Interim Permit is enabled, CPU Activations for all CPU core resources on LSBs assigned to the specified PPAR are temporarily assigned to the PPAR.
+This enables the use of additional CPU core resources within the effective period (30 calendar days) and until purchased CPU Activation keys are received and registered in the system.